chocobanaa/FCND-Estimation-CPP/README.md

 ### Step 2: Attitude Estimation ###
 #### UpdateFromIMU()  ####

+Implement a better rate gyro attitude integration scheme in the UpdateFromIMU() function.

 I used the method
 Attitude are estimated using these equations :
 ![image](https://user-images.githubusercontent.com/88915769/134472602-4b1103ce-0c5f-4a08-af1b-f1a841cea229.png)